Massage Therapy Program Proposed Administrative Rules

 PROBABLE ECONOMIC COSTS TO PERSONS REQUIRED TO COMPLY WITH PROPOSAL

-Since the agency has determined that the proposed rules will have no adverse economic effect on small businesses, micro-businesses, or rural communities, preparation of an Economic Impact Statement and Regulatory Flexibility Analysis, as detailed under Texas Government Code §2006.002, is not required.
+There will be no adverse effect on rural communities as a result of the proposed rules.
+However, there will be an adverse effect on small businesses or micro-businesses as a result of the proposed rules.
+Since the agency has determined that the proposed rule will have an adverse economic effect on small businesses or micro-businesses, the agency has prepared an Economic Impact Statement and a Regulatory Flexibility Analysis, as detailed and required under Texas Government Code §2006.002.

 ONE-FOR-ONE REQUIREMENT FOR RULES WITH A FISCAL IMPACT

-The proposed rules do not impose a cost on regulated persons and implement legislation which is an exception under §2001.0045(c).
-Therefore, the agency is not required to take any further action under Government Code §2001.0045(c).
+The proposed rules do have a fiscal note that imposes a cost on regulated persons, including another state agency, a special district, or a local government; however, the proposed rules fall under the exception for rules that are necessary to implement legislation under §2001.0045(c)(9).
+Therefore, the agency is not required to take any further action under Government Code §2001.0045.

 GOVERNMENT GROWTH IMPACT STATEMENT

 Pursuant to Government Code §2001.0221, the agency provides the following Government Growth Impact Statement for the proposed rules.
-For each year of the first five years the proposed new rules will be in effect, the agency has determined the following:
+For each year of the first five years the proposed rules will be in effect, the agency has determined the following:

 SUBCHAPTER A. GENERAL PROVISIONS.